Advertisement

 1 / 8

 Snacks can be a part of a healthy diet.
-In fact, wise snack choices may even improve your overall health and boost weight loss.
-How?
-Healthy snacks consisting of fresh fruits and veggies and a lean source of protein can sate between-meal hunger and prevent overeating at your next meal.
+In fact, wise snack choices may even improve your overall well-being and support weight loss.
+That’s because healthy snacks consisting of fresh fruits and veggies and a lean source of protein can sate between-meal hunger and prevent overeating at your next meal.

 “I encourage pre-planned snacking,” says Jessica Crandall Snyder, a registered dietitian in Lone Tree, Colorado.
 “I think protein and produce are a great way to help Americans get more of their nutrient needs in their daily diet.”